olliemcdonald/SIApop/README.md

 Installation
 ------------

+**On a Mac / Linux:**

-Install SIApop in Terminal by locating the SIApop directory and running:
+Install SIApop in Terminal by navigating to the SIApop directory and running:

     make